secretstartups/handbook/ceo/shadow/index.html.md

 ### What to wear

 You **do not need to dress formally**; business casual clothes are appropriate.
 For example, Sid wears a button-up with jeans most days.
 GitLab shirts are acceptable when there aren't any external meetings.
 Review Sid's calendar to check if there are formal occasions - this may require different clothing.
-If unsure, please ask the Executive Business Administrator (EBA) in the `#ceo-shadow` Slack channel
+If unsure, please ask the CoS to the CEO in the `#ceo-shadow` Slack channel
 Make sure to bring comfortable shoes with you to Mission Control any time there are meetings in the city.
 Wear whatever you are comfortable in, keeping in mind that Sid prefers to walk, even if his calendar says Uber.

 ### Pre-Program Tasks